Plan a Fun Yellowstone Summer Vacation

 Most wildlife heads up to high mountain elevations during the summer.
 You might need to use a spotting scope to see some of the wildlife this time of year.

-In the summer months the best places to see wildlife are Hayden and Lamar Valleys.
+In the summer months the best places to see wildlife in Yellowstone National Park are Hayden and Lamar Valleys.
 We recommend you continue past Lamar Valley to Cooke City and even drive along Beartooth Highway.
 Look for bison, elk, bear, moose, bighorn sheep, mountain goats, coyote, fox, and badgers!
 Fly fishing is a big draw during this time of year.

 Remember these guidelines while viewing wildlife to keep you and the animals safe!